sparc-iitdh/workshop/pre-reg.md

 ### Registration

+Expected Participants:
-* Expected Participants: 3rd/4th year undergraduates in Engg. and Music Technology,
+* 3rd/4th year undergraduates in Engg. and Music Technology,
 * ME/MTech/MS, Research scholars, Industrial persons.

 Participants are desired to have a strong background (3+ years of undergraduate curriculum) in two or more of the following: signal processing, programming, artificial intelligence/machine learning, music.
 Research scholars and musicians with an interest in technology are welcome.

-**Please fill out the pre-registration form, if interested.
-(Limited seats).
-We will get back to you with further instructions by October 10, 2019.
+Please fill out the pre-registration form, if interested (limited seats).
+We will get back to you with further instructions by **October 10, 2019**

-Link to the form: <a href="https://forms.gle/S89psKShF47zRqJy7">https://forms.gle/S89psKShF47zRqJy7</a>
+Link to the pre-registration form: <a href="https://forms.gle/S89psKShF47zRqJy7">https://forms.gle/S89psKShF47zRqJy7</a>

 For any questions, please contact the course co-ordinators: